itsdsk/ledpage/README.md

 ![Photos of projects realised using this software](/examples/media/cover.webp "Cover image")

 Web browser for Raspberry Pi that streams to addressable LEDs, motors and other outputs by sampling the image of the window at given 2D locations.
 It provides a web interface allowing the system to run headlessly.
+There are videos of projects it is working in [here](examples/media/corona_lamp.mp4) and [here](exmples/media/square_two.mp4).

 ## Supported outputs and inputs